 Michael studied at the University of Cape Town completing a Bachelor of Science degree majoring in Environmental and Geographic Science and Ocean and Atmospheric Science.
 Michael joined SES in 2014 and has extensive experience in assessments and monitoring and has worked on a variety of technical projects.
-See Appendix D for his curriculum vitae.
+See Appendix G for his curriculum vitae.

 JOHN SHARPLES (Managing Director) - John started Sharples Environmental Services in 1998 and has overseen the company's growth and development since then.
 John also started the Cape Town office in 2010.
-John holds a Masters in Environmental Management from the University of the Free State as well as a Bachelors degree in Conservation.
-He has consulted for 21 years running a team of highly trained and qualified consultants and prior to this gained 12 years of experience working for environmental organizations.
-John is registered as an Environmental Assessment Practitioner # 1485.
+John holds a Masters in Environmental Management from the University of the Free State as well as a Bachelor's degree in Conservation.
+He has consulted for 18 years running a team of highly trained and qualified consultants and prior to this gained 12 years of experience working for environmental organizations.
+John is registered with EAPASA as a certified Environmental Practitioner.